margaretmf/margaretmf.github.io/teaching.md

 * "If I knew in which direction she was going, I might be able to look at a map and figure out her destination: I'd sure like to know where she's headed.
 She should have told me.
 At least I told Dad that I was going to run away to Great-grandfather Gribley's farm.
 He didn't believe me, but he should have.
 Alice hasn't even given me a hint - at least I don't recognize one if she has." (p.
 65, On the Far Side of the Mountain)

 * "A stick is standing upright in the sand.
 Two rocks have been placed on either side of it, about three feet apart.
 A line has been drawn between them.
 Another line intersects the first." (p.
 68, On the Far Side of the Mountain)

+* "Then I'll go home and do the chores." (p 70, On the Far Side of the Mountain)

+* "Bando has spread several of the topographical maps on his big oak table.
+The maps, which you order through the United States Department of Interior, U.S. Geological Survey, are masterpieces of mapmaking.
+They reflect the shape of the Earth's surface, portrayed by countour lines twenty feet apart.
+These brown lines are the distinctive characteristic of topographic maps.
+They tell you exactly where and how high you are, so you can never get lost.
+They also show roads, buildings, railroads, transmission lines, mines and caves, vegetation, and towns, cities, rivers, lakes, canals, marshes, and waterfalls." (p.
+73, On the Far Side of the Mountain)

+* "'You say she's going east by northeast?' he says taking out a compass with a housing that has 360 degrees marked on it, as well as a clear plastic base-late with straight sides that can be used as a ruler.
+It also has a directional, or pointer, arrow drawn on it.
+The compass is for orienteering - finding your way with a map - and saves you a lot of time plotting your course.
+You don't have to use a protractor to figure out the degrees." (p.
+73, On the Far Side of the Mountain)

+* "Animals communicating with each other, and when you learn their language, you can communicatte with them too.
+Scientists as well as animal lovers do this." (p.
+76, On the Far Side of the Mountain)

+* "The quadrangle maps, which are literally quadrangles, 16 3/4 by 22 3/4 inches, are not like the county maps.
+These are land not political boundaries.
+Their scale is three and three-quarter inches to the mile - a lot of space to put down the details.
+On the Delhi quadrangle map is Bando's cabin, my mountain.
+Mrs. Strawberry's house and farm, as well as all the buildings in Delhi.
+My millhouse and tree are not on it, for which I am grateful.
+I like privacy." (p.
+77, On the Far Side of the Mountain)

+* "Gradualy the sky darkens and fireflies flash their love lights as the males rise through the trees by the brook." (p.
+89, On the Far Side of the Mountain)

+* "The parents tend their young until they fly." (p.
+90, On the Far Side of the Mountain)

+* "On bare earth in the sun is another compass.
+This one is different from the first.
+Alice has propped up a stick at a 45-degree angle to the ground.
+On it hangs a stone on a string.
+Under it is a north-south directional stick.
+Smiling, I recall how Alice and I made a compass like this last spring.
+We placed a marker on the shadow that the hanging rock cast in the morning.
+Then, when the sun passed the meridian, we put another marker on the afternoon stone-shadow.
+Between the two marks and directly under the suspended rock, we laid a stick.
+We had a north-south line." (p.
+92, On the Far Side of the Mountain)

+* "There are no trails or roads up here, so, by lining up trees to keep us going in a straight line, and by reading the quadrangle maps to avoid cliffs and marshes, we strike off across the top of the mountain range. (p.
+95, On the Far Side of the Mountain)

+We traverse fields and forests, walk through barren lands where quails and woodcocks fly up at our feet, and, after twelve miles of bushwhacking, enter the Plattekill State Forest.
+We are greeted by a flock of wild turkeys, big, noisy, and glorious.
+They gobble and fly off, miraculously missing limbs and trunks as they zip through the forest.
+I could never hit one of those with my sling." (p.
+95, On the Far Side of the Mountain)

+* "Map reading gives us a good excuse to rest." (p.
+96, On the Far Side of the Mountain)

+* "'There's a power line below us.
+It leads to the road at the bottom of Manorkill Falls.
+It'll be a lot easier to walk on the cleared land under those wires than in this dense forest." (p.
+96, On the Far Side of the Mountain)

+* "Bando is still bent over the maps.
+I cleeant he trout and wrap it in May-apple leaves, then dig a hole in the earth and build a fire.
+When the coals are hot, I push them into the hole, place the fish on them, and cover all with leaves, then soil." (p.
+103, On the Far Side of the Mountain)

+* "We find a log and sit down.
+A woodthrush sings.
+His song sounds like water spilling down the rocks in a cool, dark forest.
+As I listen, I thank Alice in spite of myself.
+Were it not for her, I would not be hearing that glorious song on top of this magnificent gore." (p.
+104, On the Far Side of the Mountain)

 ----------